Calsjunior/cart/README.md

 -  Simple, minimal, and clean UI layout
 -  Basic navigation with arrow keys or hjkl for my fellow vim users (more keymaps can be found [here](#keymaps))
--  File deletion
+-  Files and folders deletion
--  File and folder creation (coming soon)
+-  Files and folders creation (coming soon)
 -  Auto-resize to fit terminal size

 ## Requirements